 Grace has a Bachelor of Laws degree from the University of New South Wales Australia, where she graduated with Honours.
 She also has a Bachelor degree in International Studies and graduated with Distinction.
 As part of her International Studies degree, Grace studied for a year at Institut d'études politiques de Paris (Sciences Po, Paris).

 Mervyn has a strong commercial background with extensive experience in business development strategy and operations.
-He has held senior commercial roles in the media and technology sectors and has also served as CEO of a representative organisation for commercial leaders in technology, FMCG and financial services.
+He has held senior commercial roles in the media and technology sectors and has also served as CEO of a professional membership organisation for commercial leaders in technology, FMCG and financial services.
 He is a graduate of the UCD Smurfit Business School and a member of the Marketing Institute of Ireland.